Genesis Basecamp–sounds like something out of a sci-fi movie, right?

 The windscreen is the most disappointing item in the package.
 It almost seems like an afterthought from JetBoil.
 After the amount of work that went into the Genesis Basecamp itself, we were bummed with the flimsiness of the windscreen.
 We might even toss it.
 It doesn’t do much.

-Though it hasn’t happened to us after about 4 uses with our original regulator.
+The proprietary regulators have had reported issues.
+It happened to us after about 4 uses with our original regulator.
 It just stopped allowing gas to flow through.
 The good news is JetBoil has historically stood behind the product, shipping out a new regulator to replace the defective one.
 JetBoil is aware of this issue.
 We contacted JetBoil and let them know.
 They sent us out a new regulator no questions asked and we haven’t had any further issues as of yet.

 Of course, this won’t help if you’re already off the grid.
 So consider testing your unit beforehand and even ordering a backup regulator prior to your departure.